DANGFLY Local rock band featuring an all-star lineup, including Adam Payne, Shawn Johnson, Jay Rodgers, Scotty Nicholson and Adam Poulin.

 A video call will be held to remotely attend the Atlanta ASAN meeting.

-(Hargrett Library) Serious writers may bring up to ten pages of their work, any genre, for group feedback.
-Each meeting will highlight books form Hargrett's Collections.
+(Hargrett Library) Writers may bring pages of their work, any genre, for group feedback.
+Each meeting will highlight books from Hargrett's Collections.

 (Avid Bookshop, 1662 S. Lumpkin St.) Atlanta author Susan Crawford celebrates the release of The Other Widow.